flopezag/tutorials.secured-OrionLD/docs/index.md

   - A REST API for Identity Management via HTTP requests.
 - FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a PEP Proxy securing access to the **Orion** microservice.
 - The underlying [MongoDB](https://www.mongodb.com/) database:
-  - Used by the **Orion-LD Context Broker** to hold context data information such as data entities, subscriptions and registrations.
+  - Used by the **CEF Context Broker** to hold context data information such as data entities, subscriptions and registrations.
   - Used by the **IoT Agent** to hold device information such as device URLs and Keys.
 - A [MySQL](https://www.mysql.com/) database: